 “What is broken, what is lost, above all, with complex P.T.S.D. is social trust, according to Jonathan Shay, one of its most astute analysts.
 Wounded warriors come home and feel that they can trust no one—not even their spouses.
 Under the pressure of constant, violent, involuntary psychic contraction (terror, self-loathing) and expansion (rage, grandiosity, mania), character itself shrivels.
 With loyal, troubled, self-destructive Will, Travis may have felt that he had found the one person he could trust, who would stay beside him to the end.”

 I finally understood my life of isolation.
 Although I have always worked and interacted with others, I had kept my emotional life very barren and devoid of a lot of close companions.
 I grew up in a family of two parents at continual war.
 My sisters and I had to choose sides.
 So sometimes I was on my mother’s “side” and sometimes I was on my father’s “side”.
-That experience that taught me that I could trust no one other than myself was when they joined sides to reject me.
+The experience that taught me that I could trust no one other than myself was when they joined sides to reject me.
 They had designated me the arbitrator and sometimes I had to be put in my place.
 I was the youngest parent.